Ksee18/kh-image-organizer/README.md

 ### 📦 Installation

 #### For End Users
-A pre-built installer will be available soon in the `release/` folder for easy installation without technical knowledge.
+A download link for the software will be available soon for easy installation without technical knowledge.

 #### For Developers (Build from Source)